 There is a wide variety of shapes that your recognition program can take.
 For instance, managers can write thank you letters to employees.
 A handwritten note offers a personal touch that rewards like small gifts just can’t touch.
 Alternatively, recognition can take the form of a fun party game like an employee award show.
 They can also send a company-wide email detailing the project and the employee’s unique contribution, notifying everyone of a job well done (and inviting recognition from other employees at the same time).

 At the other end of the spectrum, large organizations have seen great results with managed incentive programs.
 These types of programs offer employees experiential rewards such as afternoon excursions to a local sporting event or longer trips to exciting destinations.
+Many companies have also opted to adopt employee recognition software to streamline their efforts.
 According to research from the Bersin Group, companies that offer incentive programs see 14% higher employee performance than organizations without incentive programs.

 3. Integrated Communication Apps